Letractively/uliweb/trunk/apps/Documents/files/extending.rst

 .. contents::
 .. sectnum::

-It is very hard to anticipate all your needs, that is why Uliweb strives to provide a lot of flexibility and extensibility.
+A web framework might fall short to anticipate all your development needs.
+Although Uliweb is no exemption in this respect, it strives to provide the most possible amount of flexibility and extensibility.

 Plugin System
 ---------------